ralfhandl/mermaid-diagrams/README.md

 ## Instructions

-MathJax is now natively supported when viewing `.md` files on GitHub.
-However, it is not automatically supported in [GitHub Pages](https://ralfhandl.github.io/mermaid-diagrams/).
+Mermaid and MathJax are now natively supported when viewing `.md` files on GitHub.
+However, they are not automatically supported in [GitHub Pages](https://ralfhandl.github.io/mermaid-diagrams/).

 To enable MathJax in GitHub Pages, see [this stack overflow answer](https://stackoverflow.com/a/72931039).

-TODO: similarly enable Mermaid diagrams.
+To enable Mermaid in GitHub Pages, see [this stack overflow answer](https://stackoverflow.com/a/53893998).

+Both solutions are applied in [_layouts/default.html](_layouts/default.html).